1. The name of the Association shall be “Technology and Construction Solicitors’ Association” and may be abbreviated by “TECSA”.

 (ii) not more than 12 elected members, and

-(iii) such other members as the Committee may from time to time co-opt to serve as co-opted members until the next Annual General Meeting.
+(iii) such other persons as the Committee may from time to time co-opt to serve until the next Annual General Meeting.

 THE MEMBERSHIP COMMITTEE